Writer Profile

 Faculty of Science and Technology Professor, Department of Industrial and Systems Engineering

-I studied urban planning in the College of Policy and Planning Sciences at the University of Tsukuba, and while serving as an assistant in the Department of Urban Engineering at the University of Tokyo, I was welcomed into the Department of Industrial and Systems Engineering at Keio's Faculty of Science and Technology.
+I studied urban planning in the College of Policy and Planning Sciences at the University of Tsukuba, and while serving as an assistant in the Department of Urban Engineering at the University of Tokyo, I was welcomed into the Department of Industrial and Systems Engineering at Keio Faculty of Science and Technology.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.